kri-pa08/Animated-Coffee-Shop-Website/README.md

-anshop website with HTML CSS and JavaScript
+anishop website with HTML CSS and JavaScript